 Clients must give authorization to disclose their Protected Health Information for specific purposes, which are generally other than treatment, payment or health care operations, or to disclose their confidential information to a third party specified by a client.
 Client authorization is also required to disclose psychotherapy notes to another entity.
 Psychotherapy notes are those notes of a health professional used to analyze contents of a conversation during private, joint, or group counseling session.
 Psychotherapy notes do not include any information that is kept in a patient medical record.
-For further clarification of psychotherapy notes please consult HHS.gov HIPAA for professionals special topics.
+For further clarification of psychotherapy notes please consult html.gov/html/health/